emmanuelagarry/eagrouter/README.md

 # This is the coolest web component router

-## More documentation coming up later!!!
+## More documentation coming up later

 Eagrouter is an easy to use component router for custom elements.
 It works just like any other custom element.
 It takes in 2 properties, a route configuration object and an optional route base string.
 Eagrouter is really a wrapper around [Pagejs](https://github.com/visionmedia/page.js) which is a tiny express-inspired client-side router; if you like pagejs, then you would like Eagrouter.
 It uses almost all the same api's for declaring routes as pagejs .
 It also uses rxjs for reactivity and LitElement for handling custom elements.
 This three libraries combined together makes the router awseome to use.